MagicMarcos/coin-flip-fs/README.md

-# Palindrome Checker
+# COIN FLIP

-<p> A fullstack application that checks if the passed in text is a palindrome by building a simple api.
-The logic for checking this is done in the backend </p>
+<p> A fullstack application that runs a simple coin flip game with the logic on the backend </p>

 <h1>How It's Made:</h1>
 <p>Utilized: </p>